Phantom Planet

-Phantom Planet is an American rock band from Los Angeles, formed in 1994.
+Phantom Planet is an American rock band from Los Angeles, California, formed in 1994.
 The band consists of Alex Greenwald (vocals, rhythm guitar), Darren Robinson (lead guitar), Sam Farrar (bass guitar), and Andrew Parker (drums).
-The band is best known for their track "California", which became the theme song for the TV series The O.C..
-The band featured now-actor Jason Schwartzman on drums until 2003.
+The band is best known for their track "California", which became the theme song for the TV series The O.C.
+Jason Schwartzman, now primarily an actor, was a founding member of the band, serving as the band's drummer until 2003.

 On November 25, 2008, the band announced in a blog entry on their website that they were going on "hiatus" and would "not be playing any more live shows or making any new records, indefinitely."
 They played their last pre-hiatus show on December 12, 2008, in Los Angeles.

-The band reunited in 2019, announcing that their hiatus was over.
+The band reunited for a series of one-off performances between 2011 and 2013, before permanently reuniting in 2019 and announcing that their hiatus was over.

 History

 Early years and Phantom Planet Is Missing (1994–1999)

-Phantom Planet was named in 1994 after a 1961 B-movie called The Phantom Planet.
+Phantom Planet was formed at a Los Angeles Pizza Hut in 1994 and was named after a 1961 B-movie called The Phantom Planet.
 While still in their teens, the group played frequently in and around the Hollywood area, finally catching the eye of Geffen Records executives.
-Phantom Planet signed with Geffen in 1997 and released their first album, Phantom Planet Is Missing in 1998.
+Phantom Planet signed with Geffen in 1997 and released their debut album, Phantom Planet Is Missing in 1998.
 The album did not impact any major charts.
-The album was followed by the release of the single "So I Fall Again" in September 1998, which was also released to promote the soundtrack Sabrina the Teenage Witch: The Album.
+The album was followed by the release of the promotional single "So I Fall Again" in September 1998, which was also released to promote the soundtrack Sabrina the Teenage Witch: The Album.